chiisquare/100-days-of-code/log.md

 **Today's Progress**: started on steps 1 and 2 in said SQL tutorial, but had trouble connecting to the server in both steps despite performing them correctly and attempting to restart the terminal and programs. needed to sleep early to leave for home the next day, so after about 20 minutes or so of troubleshooting, I decided to call it a day.

 **Thoughts:** honestly was feeling quite frustrated that night.
 I can accept struggles on the coding itself, but when it has to do with mere set-up, I find it very irksome.
 I just feel like I'm wasting time at that point.
-Lol, yet again, is this simply part of being a developer?
+Lol, yet again, is this simply a part of being a developer?

 ### Day 9: Feb.
 14th, 2022 Monday